 BELLINGHAM PROVIDES “FIRST OF ITS KIND” TSE PROGRAM

 Submitted by Skeet Gaul

-He reminded parents that in 2002, the legislature stopped funding TSE which lead most schools to phase out their programs.
-This meant that more teens were waiting until they turn 18 and not taking a TSE course at all.
+He reminded parents that in 2002 the legislature stopped funding TSE which lead most public schools to phase out their programs.
+This meant that more teens were waiting until they turn 18 to become licensed and were not taking a TSE course at all.
 He pointed out a Nebraska study that found drivers who never take driver’s education were 24% more likely to be involved in a fatal crash.
 He also cited a AAA survey that showed that 28% said that cost was a barrier.

 After an in-depth fiscal study, he announced that they would be bringing back Traffic Safety Education as a “regular part of their classroom catalog”.
-He further stated that, “The new semester long class will allow students to take the driver’s safety education course during the school day and experience the driver training (BTW) portion after school and weekends”.
+He further stated that, “The new semester-long class will allow students to take the driver’s safety education course during the school day, and to experience the driver training (BTW) portion after school and on weekends.”
 The driver’s education course will be combined with financial management topics including how to purchase, own and maintain a car as well as well as other topics.
 The high-school catalog will list course as “Traffic Safety and Financial Education”.

-The Course Coordinator, Stu Soderquist, and his staff were trained by CWU and earned their TSE OSPI certification during the summer of 2018.
+The TSE Program Coordinator, Stu Soderquist, and his staff were trained by CWU, and earned their OSPI TSE certification during the summer of 2018.
 This miracle program is currently up and running.

 PROPOSED RULE CHANGES & TARGET ZERO PARTNERS MEETING